 "He's done this kind of thing before," he continues.
 "He's had [temporary] bans and warnings on his account before.
 People aren't mentioning that in the articles, but obviously that has to play into why they would [permanently ban] him.
 It's not just that he did it on a stream in from on 2,000 people."

-Still, that hasn't stopped the EVE subreddit from featuring memes and posts to unban Gigx nearly every day.
+Still, that hasn't stopped the EVE subreddit from featuring memes and posts to unban him in the weeks that followed.
 "That shows exactly what the culture is in CO2.
 They're zealots for Gigx.
 They're so sure he can't do anything wrong," The Judge argues.

 The dust settles

 Understanding the full implications of what happened on September 11 will likely take years.
-As of right now, Circle-of-Two is almost certainly finished.
+But Circle-of-Two is almost certainly finished.
 Four thousand members have exited the alliance in the past week, leaving it a husk.

 What's worse, it will be impossible to ever reclaim what was lost.
 In EVE, resources that were stored inside a citadel can be recovered from a secret location in the event the citadel is destroyed or taken over.
 The catch?
 Players will have to pay a tax of 15 percent of the total value in order to access their assets.
 With CO2's coffers emptied, its assets seized, and its leader banned, it has no way to make money.
 It's unlikely that anyone can afford the trillions of ISK in tax it will cost to release their assets.